LiveEkansh/liveekansh.github.io/content/featured/HalcyonTheme/index.md

   - iTerm2
 ---

 A multipurpose bot with more than 100 commands.
 Fun , images , moderation , just name it!
 Memes?
 The bot collects one of the top hottest memes from the internet!
-[Invite](https://marketplace.visualstudio.com/items?itemName=brittanychiang.halcyon-vscode)it now and join our gang :D.
+[Invite](https://marketplace.visualstudio.com/items?itemName=brittanychiang.halcyon-vscode) it now and join our gang :D